 3.4.
-Make resource groups available as hosts
+Making resource groups available as hosts

 For clarity, Azure monitoring in Checkmk has been designed so that each Azure resource group is represented by a logical (so to speak) host in Checkmk.
 This is done with the help of a piggyback procedure.
 This piggyback will take data from the Azure host using special agents, and within Checkmk redirect it to these resource group hosts.

 The resource group hosts do not automatically appear in Checkmk.
-Place these hosts either manually or optionally with the new Dynamic Configuration Daemon (DCD).
+Place these hosts either manually or optionally with the Dynamic Configuration Daemon (DCD).
 Important — when doing so the names of the hosts must exactly match the names of the resource groups — and this is also case-sensitive!
 If you are uncertain about the exact spelling of the groups’ names, you can do this directly from the Azure Agent Info service on the Azure host.

-By the way — with the auxiliary
+By the way — with the

 but which have not yet been created as a host in Checkmk: